Stimulants: A Comprehensive Overview of Stimulant Drugs & Their Effects

 When someone becomes addicted to stimulants, they may develop tremendous desires for the substance and prioritize its usage above other elements of their life.
 These substances may also have withdrawal symptoms if tried to discontinue or reduce their use.
 Fatigue, sadness, irritability, increased hunger, and sleep difficulties are typical withdrawal symptoms.

-Treatment for Stimulant Addiction: How is Stimulant Abuse Treated?
+Treatment for Stimulant Addiction: How Is Stimulant Abuse Treated?

 The first step in treating stimulant abuse is to seek professional help.
 Treatment can include counseling, lifestyle changes, medications, and support groups.
 Medications used to treat addiction to stimulants such as cocaine or methamphetamine are generally not recommended for those with ADHD or narcolepsy because of the risk of developing an addiction.